toomusa/NotYet/pseudo.md

 IDEA BANK

+- creating a channel for a show or movie should automatically add it to favorite_show or favorite_movie for the user... maybe also joining a channel does the same?

+- channel creator topic placeholder: Optional, will default to Movie or Show name and code that in

 - get list of channels user is active in: user.active_channels

 - get all channel messages: message where channel._id === targetChannel